Brownfield Land Register

-The register will be in two parts.
-Part 1 - a comprehensive list of identified brownfield sites - and Part 2 - a list of sites we think is appropriate to give Permission in Principle.
+The register is in two parts.
+Part 1 is a comprehensive list of identified brownfield sites, while Part 2 is a list of sites we think is appropriate to give Permission in Principle.
 These will be housing-led developments, identified using set criteria and consultation.

-If you have any questions, please contact Brownfield Land Register Officer, Jo Deacon.
+If you have any questions, please contact Brownfield Land Register team.

 Telephone: 01442 228000